DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1859

+-   Updated android app, fixed issue with bottom nav bar showing white or other incorrect color, if you have this problem this needs to be updated from PlayStore
+-   General optimization
+-   Fixed issue with non-english equipment name loading problem

 ### 0.1858

 -   Added new UI scaling method, should produce more consistent rendering regardless of device font size and other settings